AseelMustafa/House-Tester-methods/README.md

 *Write an application that creates three House objects.
 *Then display data for all the House objects.
 Save the files as House.java and TestHouses.java.
 */

-i will start with House class ,the file House.java There is a picture of my codes
+I will start with House class ,the file House.java here is my codes

         //House Class